msadour/starships/README.md

 * Launch server : python manage.py runserver
 * Launch tests :  python -m pytest
+* If you don't see starships, please launch this command : python manage.py init_db (could take few minutes)

 ## Utilisation

+* the home page with list of starships : http://127.0.0.1:8000/
 * Display star ships : http://127.0.0.1:8000/api_starships/starship
 * Create your account (with POST method) : http://127.0.0.1:8000/api_starships/account/
 the body request should be like that :